buchner/log-spy-kt-extension/README.md

 One of the following:
 - Slf4j configured with Logback as backend at runtime
-- Logging to the standard output using the logstash's JSON format including root cause first configuration
+- Logging to the standard output using the logstash's JSON format with
+    - default configuration or
+    - root cause first configuration

 ### Installing
 Add the following dependency to your project.